More About Harlow!

 • Doing outpatient therapy at the office

-Maegan earned their BA in Sociology from Louisiana Tech University and their Master’s in Counseling Psychology from Chatham University as of August 2023.
-They are currently working towards licensure as a Licensed Professional Counselor and are being supervised by Aprilynn (April) Artz, LPC, NCC/Owner of Connection Counseling & Consultation Inc.
+Harlow earned their BA in Sociology from Louisiana Tech University and their Master’s in Counseling Psychology from Chatham University as of August 2023.
+They received their license in December 2025 and are currently in the credentialing process with insurance panels.

 They did their practicum and internship at Pitt Career Center and fostered a passion for helping people identify and achieve their career goals and will enjoy incorporating those skills into their work at Connection not only in terms of career, but improving executive function, and routine building as well.
-Over the summer they worked as a master’s student intern at J & R Day Camp supporting neurodiverse kids in real time.
-Maegan has loved to see how, with the proper individualized accommodations, these kids thrived.
+Over the summer of 2023 they worked as a master’s student intern at J & R Day Camp supporting neurodiverse kids in real time.
+Harlow loved being a part of making camp an accessible place for everyone.

 Master’s Intern | They/Them